Mukhanovaa/EEG_ADHD_Dynamic_Envelope_Connectivity_Hybrid_ST_Graph_Transformer/README.md

 The complete executable notebook is:

-**`EEG_ADHD_Dynamic_Envelope_Connectivity_Hybrid_ST_Graph_Transformer.ipynb`**

-A size-optimized copy with embedded outputs for GitHub viewing is also provided:

 **`EEG_ADHD_Dynamic_Envelope_Connectivity_Hybrid_ST_Graph_Transformer_for_GitHub.ipynb`**

-Both notebooks describe the same scientific analysis.
+Notebook describe the same scientific analysis.
 The GitHub copy keeps the tables and figures under the corresponding cells while compressing embedded images to keep the file suitable for repository hosting.

 ## Dataset